 Policy:The organization does not yet document its detailed BIM standards or workflows.
 There are no institutionalized quality controls for 3D models or 2D representations.
 The BIM training policies are not documented [current training protocols are out-dated] and auxiliary educational mediums are not provided to staff [training DVDs and the like].
 Contractually, there is no BIM-specific risk identification or mitigation policy.”

 The above assessment summary may not provide a glossy image of an aspiring BIM-enabled organization.
 However, such a list of challenges – pointed and revealing as it is - will help the organization’s management to identify where it needs to invest time and energy to enhance its BIM performance.

 In summary, understanding Capability, Maturity and how to use both metrics to assess BIM Competencies can assist AECO stakeholders to determine their overall BIM performance levels.
 Once performance assessments are made, performance improvements will soon follow.

-Update (August 26, 2015): A video is now available explaining the BIM Maturity Index on the BIM Framework's YouTube channel:
+Updated Oct 23, 2015: A video is now available explaining the Point of Adoption model on the BIM Framework's YouTube channel:

 Note that I opted to use the term BIM Maturity Index rather than Model to avoid confusion.

 Succar, B. (2009) Building Information Modelling Maturity Matrix.
 IN Underwood, J. & Isikdag, U. (Eds.)
 Handbook of Research on Building Information Modelling and Construction Informatics: Concepts and Technologies, Information Science Reference, IGI Publishing.

 Lockamy III, A., & McCormack, K. (2004).
 The development of a supply chain management process maturity model using the concepts of business process orientation.
 Supply Chain Management: An International Journal, 9(4); pages 272-278